NamrataRev/AI_academy/Week2/01-what-makes-a-good-specification.md

 - Forgetting to define what "done" looks like — without a measurable success criterion, you cannot verify the AI's output
 - Specifying only the happy path and being surprised when edge cases produce bad results

-> A specification is not the same as a wish.
-A wish describes a feeling — "users should feel the app is trustworthy."
-A specification describes an action and a measurable outcome — "display the total amount debited in bold, immediately after every credit card transaction."
-Your job is to translate wishes into specifications.

 ---

 ## Key Takeaways